ekusnadi/Math-261A-Project-2/README.md

     Final regression-ready blockface dataset produced by the processing script.

 - **paper/**
+  - `Paper2_Meter_CitationRates_Kusnadi.pdf`
+    Final version of the paper exploring the relationship between parking meter density and citation rates in San Francisco.
+  - `Paper2_Meter_CitationRates_Kusnadi.qmd`
+    Source file used to generate the report in Quarto, containing all R code for regression modeling and visualization.
   - `references.bib`
     BibTeX file containing all sources cited in the report.

+- **scripts/**
+  - `build_blockface_dataset.py`
+    Python script that constructs the blockface-level dataset by cleaning and merging parking meter and citation data, parsing street numbers, applying parity-based matching, resolving ambiguous citation-to-blockface matches, and computing citation rates per meter.
+  - `regression_analysis`
+    R script containing all analysis and plotting code.
+The same code is also included in the Quarto file where it is executed to produce the results in the paper.

 ## External Resources
 This project used **ChatGPT (GPT-5.1, OpenAI, 2025)** as an external resource.
 ChatGPT was used for: